Food calculators

 Planning Drinks for a Party or Event

-How many standard drinks are in a bottle of wine?
+How does the calculator figure out how many standard drinks are in my beverage?

 How does the calculator estimate calories from alcohol?

-Do the drinker profile percentages have to add up to 100%?
+What if my drinker profile percentages or beverage mix percentages don't add up to 100%?

 How many shots are in a 750 mL bottle of liquor?